yalin-liu/S381F---Tutorial1---server-side-app-/README.md

 ```

 > Test the `helloworld` app in local machine.
-- Go into the folder containing the server-side app.
+- Go into the folder containing the `helloworld` app.
 ```
 $ cd ~/cloudapp/helloworld
 ```